laughingman77/video_list_csv/README.md

 # video_list_csv

-Recursively create a CSV with details of all Movie and TV media in a directory.
-Useful for cataloguing archive disks.
+This script recursively scans a directory and creates a CSV with details of all Movie and TV media in that directory and/or sub-directories.
+It is useful for cataloguing media archive disks.

+This is a POSIX compliant bash script, so it will work on all Linux and Mac systems.
+Windows users will be able to run the script using WSL (see [How to run .sh or Shell Script file in Windows 11/10][wsl]).

 The script assumes these are separate archives for TV or Movie media, and automatically detects what kind of archive it is scanning and renders the appropriate archive list.

 You can define what columns you want to render and column order in the settings file.

-The result CVS also contains summary data of `Disk Size`, `Disk Space used` and `Disk Space free`.
-This allows you to see free disk space after your media centre's metadata is taken into account.
+The resultant CVS also contains summary data of `Disk Size`, `Disk Space used` and `Disk Space free`.
+This allows you to see free disk space after other files in the archive are taken into account.

 ## Disclaimer